Reuh/candran/README.md

 	Preprocess, compile and run _filename_ using the options provided.

-	This will automatically register the Candran package searcher, so required Candran modules will be compiled as they are needed.
+	This will automatically register the Candran package searcher using `candran.setup()`, so required Candran modules will be compiled as they are needed.

 	This command will use error rewriting unless explicitely enabled (by setting the `rewriteErrors=false` option).